 On our way to Bellingham Cider Co. in the former Cascade Laundry building, my daughter and I sidestepped actors rehearsing at the Maritime Heritage Park amphitheater.
-Over a remarkable hyper-local dinner, I marveled at how Bellingham has transformed from a laid-back college town known for its hippie history and outdoorsy vibe into a place where you can dine at sophisticated restaurants, immerse yourself in the arts, explore newly reclaimed waterfront, hike or bike on a burgeoning network of trails and enjoy sunset views over Bellingham Bay from gorgeous parks.
+Over a remarkable hyper-local dinner, I marveled at how Bellingham has transformed from a laid-back college town known for its hippie history and outdoorsy vibe into a place where you can dine at sophisticated restaurants, immerse yourself in the arts, explore its waterfront, hike or bike on a burgeoning network of trails and enjoy sunset views over Bellingham Bay from gorgeous parks.
 Even more exciting — all this is just a start.

 Rewarding Renewals and Arts Incubators

-A historic industrial piece reincarnated as art is swiftly becoming a landmark in Bellingham’s new Waypoint Park on Whatcom Creek.
+A historic industrial piece reincarnated as art is swiftly becoming a landmark in Bellingham’s Waypoint Park on Whatcom Creek.

 The spherical Waypoint sculpture known as the Acid Ball was an acid accumulator at the pulp mill that occupied this site for nearly a century.
-Today it overlooks a new 1.5-acre park with restored beach, a playground and the renovated Granary Building.
-A yoga studio has already opened in this striking, historic building, which will have a ground-floor food hall with tenants like Artivem Mead Co.
+Today it overlooks the 1.5-acre park with restored beach, a playground and the renovated Granary Building.
+A yoga studio has already opened in this striking, historic building.

 A few blocks from the Granary, Hotel Leo opened in the historic 1929 building that was originally the city’s grand hotel.
 Renovations revealed elegant terrazzo floors, adding to the Moorish tilework and a vast, chandeliered ballroom.
 The project includes apartments, 40 hotel rooms, a restaurant and gathering spaces.